 Melbourne to Sydney Road Trip: What to See & Avoid

-With over two decades on the road as a interstate removalist in Melbourne, I’ve lost count of how many times I’ve made the Melbourne to Sydney road trip.
+With over two decades on the road as an interstate removalist in Melbourne, I’ve lost count of how many times I’ve made the Melbourne to Sydney road trip.
 As the owner of North Removals, each journey still teaches me something new and keeps me on my toes.
 Every drive is a blend of familiar routines and unexpected moments, and it never fails to remind me why I love what I do.

 This trek between Melbourne and Sydney is no ordinary Sunday drive – we’re talking nearly nine hundred kilometres through two states.
 I’ve tackled it as a quick one-day dash up the Hume Highway and as a leisurely week-long tour along the coast.
 For anyone planning an interstate move to Sydney, the same principles apply: no matter the pace, preparation is key.
 I always check the weather, plan my fuel and rest stops, and make sure the truck and my team are ready for the long haul.